-While I wouldn’t say that there have been any outright flops or cinematic failures in the Marvel Cinematic Universe (apart from maybe The Immortals, which doesn't really count), like any franchise, there have been story bumps and script hiccups along the way.
-Thankfully, most of them came relatively early in the game as the studio and franchise were still finding their footing.
+While I wouldn’t say that there have been any outright flops or cinematic failures in the Marvel Cinematic Universe (apart from maybe Marvel Entertainment's The Immortals, which I’m sure most people have already forgotten up), like any franchise, there have been story bumps and script hiccups along the way.
+Thankfully, most of them came relatively early in the game as the Marvel Studios and its cinematic universe were still finding their footing.

 Almost ten years later, is Ironman 2 really deserving of its reputation?
 Does it get put at the bottom of everyone's MCU list simply because the other films in the franchise are that much better, or is it rightly maligned on its own merit?

 My answer to all of these questions, after going back and reviewing Ironman 2, is a resounding yes and no.

 The problem with Ironman 2 is that the bad and the ugly often overshadow the good.
 So let’s look at the good, the bad, and the ugly with the sequel to the original Ironman, and identity a few areas where the writing succeeds and troubled spots that writers can learn to avoid in their own work.

 If we want to look at the entire character arc of Tony Stark in the MCU, legacy seems to be the driving force behind everything he does.